 pocketHP is intended to be used as a teaching aid to explore basic principles relating to heat pump systems, whilst also serving as a pocket calculator for people working within the heat pump field.
 The current version combines the Peng-Robinson equation of state with a thermodynamic model of a heat pump system with an internal heat exchanger, and discretised heat exchanger sizing models.
 The user can vary cycle variables via the web form which returns performance data.
 The model enables single-point calculation, or parametric studies of a single variable.

-The pocketHP page is still under development and lessons and documentation are not yet available.
+Supporting documentation and lessons for pocketHP are still under development and not yet available.
 However, the pocketORC lessons and documentation should help give some insight to the underlying mechanics of the calculator.

 A simple heat pump system is based on four thermodynamic processes, each of which is carried out by a specific piece of equipment.
 The cycle is also a closed loop in that after carrying out the four process sequentially the properties of the circulating working fluid return to the original conditions.
 A schematic of this cycle is shown in the figure below.